 In terms of ease, this is one of the easiest pies to make.
 I highly recommend this if you don’t want to deal with the hassles of a butter crust.

-Make this if: You want a quick, low-hassle crust (no dealing with butter or shortening) and you like sweet pumpkin custards.
+Make this if: You want an easy pumpkin pie recipe that is low-hassle crust (no dealing with butter or shortening) and you like sweet pumpkin custards.
 This is probably the best taste payoff for the least effort.

 Four & Twenty Blackbirds (6.0 overall / 67% would eat again)